openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 - `project` (object)

-  Specifies a project authorization scope of the token.
-If this attribute is not provided, then the token is not authorized to access any projects.
+  Specifies the project authorization scope of the token.
+If this attribute is not provided, then the token is not authorized to access any project resources.
+The presence of this attribute conveys multi-tenancy to cloud services such that they can achieve resource isolation based on the authorized request context included in the token.
 This attribute must not be included if a `domain` attribute is included.
+A token with project-level authorization does not express any authorization on any domain-level resource.

   Includes the full resource description of a project.

 - `domain` (object)

-  Specifies a domain authorization scope of the token.
-This is to provide authorization appropriate to domain-wide APIs, for example user and group management within a domain.
+  Specifies the domain authorization scope of the token.
+This is to provide authorization appropriate to domain-level APIs, for example user and group management within a domain.
 Domain authorization does not grant authorization to projects within the domain.
 If this attribute is not provided, then the token is not authorized to access any domain level resources.
 This attribute must not be included if a `project` attribute is included.
+A token with domain-level authorization does not express any authorization on any project-level resource.

   Includes the full resource description of a domain.